cakephp/docs/en/plugins.rst

     // In src/Application.php.
 Requires at least 3.6.0
     use Cake\Http\BaseApplication;
     use ContactManager\Plugin as ContactManager;
-    use AcmeCorp\ContactManager\Plugin as AcmeContactManager;

     class Application extends BaseApplication {
         public function bootstrap()
         {
             parent::bootstrap();
-            // Load the contact manager plugin
+            // Load the contact manager plugin by class name
             $this->addPlugin(ContactManager::class);

-            // Load a plugin with a vendor namespace.
+            // Load a plugin with a vendor namespace by 'short name'
-            $this->addPlugin(AcmeCorp/ContactManager::class);
+            $this->addPlugin('AcmeCorp\ContactManager');
         }
     }